-Scholars of the resource curse argue that reliance on primary commodities destabilizes governments: price fluctuations generate windfalls or periods of austerity that provoke or intensify conflict.
-350 quantitative studies test this claim, but prominent results point in different directions, making it difficult to discern which results reliably hold across contexts.
-We conduct a meta-analysis of 46 natural experiments that use difference-in-difference designs to estimate the causal effect of international commodity price changes on armed conflict.
-We show commodity price changes, on average, do not change conflict risks.
-However, this overall effect comprises cross-cutting effects by commodity type.
-In line with theory, we find price increases in labor-intensive agricultural commodities reduce conflict, while increases in the price of oil, a capital-intensive commodity, provoke conflict.
-We also find that prices changes for lootable artisanal minerals provoke conflict.
-Our meta-analysis consolidates existing evidence, but also highlights gaps for future research to fill.
+Scholars of the resource curse argue that reliance on primary commodities destabilizes governments: price fluctuations generate windfalls or periods of austerity that provoke or intensify civil conflict.
+Over 350 quantitative studies test this claim, but prominent results point in different directions, making it difficult to discern which results reliably hold across contexts.
+We conduct a meta-analysis of 46 natural experiments that use difference-in-difference designs to estimate the causal effect of commodity price changes on armed civil conflict.
+We show that commodity price changes, on average, do not change the likelihood of conflict.
+However, there are cross-cutting effects by commodity type.
+In line with theory, we find price increases for labor-intensive agricultural commodities reduce conflict, while increases in the price of oil, a capital-intensive commodity, provoke conflict.
+We also find that price increases for lootable artisanal minerals provoke conflict.
+Our meta-analysis consolidates existing evidence, but also highlights opportunities for future research.